 Clinicians will be able to use this test to analyse 81 cancer genes in children’s tumours.
 This will help them to understand the specific mutations driving their young patient’s cancers and choose the best possible treatment regimens for them.

 Kevin and Karen explain: "When our son died there was no biological information available to clinicians about individual children’s tumours.
 The test is a first for children.
 Our aim is that it will change the landscape for children and open doors to potential new treatments, benefiting those children who receive the worst prognosis."

 Kevin and Karen are also highly active in campaigning for children to have better access to cancer drugs.
 They are doing this by talking to the pharmaceutical industry and governing bodies such as the European Medicines Agency.

-If you would like to learn more about how you could support our childhood cancer research, please contact Nicola Shaw, Trust Fundraising Executive, by phone on 020 8722 4227 or by email.
+If you would like to get involved and support our childhood cancer research, please contact Thomas Bland, Deputy Director of Development (Trusts and Corporates), by phone on 020 8722 4200, or by email.

 for regular updates on our work.